 How to Sew a Pillowcase: Quick Beginner Project

-Sewing your own pillowcases puts you in control of fabric quality.
-Store-bought pillowcases often use low-thread-count fabric that pills within months, but choosing your own cotton woven fabric lets you select options like organic cotton, linen, or high-quality quilting cotton with a thread count of 200 TC or higher.
-This project teaches three fundamental sewing skills—straight stitching, seam allowances, and fabric handling—that form the foundation of nearly every garment and home decor project.
+Store-bought pillowcases frequently use low-thread-count fabric—between 120 and 180 TC—that pills within months of use.
+Choosing your own cotton woven fabric lets you select options like organic cotton, linen, or high-quality quilting cotton with a thread count of 200 TC or higher for superior durability.
+The pillowcase construction project teaches three fundamental sewing skills applicable to nearly every garment and home decor project: maintaining consistent seam allowance, executing clean backstitch reinforcement, and handling fabric through the machine feed dogs.

 What Is a Pillowcase and Why Sew Your Own?